Julian-Robinson/blog/src/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

 Instead I embarked on giving my blog a custom lick of paint, or bastardising the default theme...
 However you want to look at it.

 This was mostly just simple things like moving some elements around and adjusting the style sheets so nothing too exciting.
-I have to admit I was impressed with the minimal style of Stylus (the css preprocessor of choice for Hexo) but unfortunately the Github project looks a bit dead so I don't think I'll go so far as adopting it over SASS.
+I have to admit I was impressed with the minimal style of Stylus (the css preprocessor of choice for Hexo) but unfortunately the GitHub project looks a bit dead so I don't think I'll go so far as adopting it over SASS.
 One useful tool I found while doing this was [Coolor](https://coolors.co/) - You can upload an image (in this case my banner image) and it spits out a colour scheme based on the colours in the image.
 Sweet!

 The most beneficial part of this exercise was that digging through the theme in detail meant it gave me a better understanding of how everything hangs together.
 All the templates are written using EJS, which I hadn't seen before but reminds me of Razor in MVC.
 Overall it's pretty easy to pick up and use (it is just JavaScript in HTML after all).